Cultured Guru Logo

 hand reaching in to take the top slice of tempeh off a stack of tempeh.

-I think that tempeh is the best way to consume soy and other legumes.
-The tempeh fermentation process helps to remove phytic acid from legumes making them easier to digest.
-The elimination of phytic acid through the fermentation process also means that the legumes will cause less gas production in the gut (aka less farting).
+Tempeh fermentation helps remove phytic acid from legumes, making them easier to digest.
+The elimination of phytic acid through the fermentation process also means that the legumes will cause less gas production in the gut (so yes, you will fart less haha).

 hand reaching in to take a slice of tempeh from a plate.